Pauline Hanson: First Senate term (2016–2022)

-On 18 September 2019, the Liberal government announced that Hanson would co-chair the newly-announced parliamentary inquiry into family law along with Kevin Andrews.
+On 18 September 2019, the Liberal government announced that Hanson would co-chair the newly announced parliamentary inquiry into family law along with Kevin Andrews.
 She proposed a parliament motion advocating opposition to the proposed Great Reset of the World Economic Forum, on the belief that it is cover for creating a New World Order.
 Her proposal was defeated by 37 votes to 2.

 In 2019, Hanson campaigned against a ban on climbing Uluru, a sacred site for local Aboriginal people.
 Shortly before the ban came into effect, in August Channel Nine paid for Hanson's trip to Uluru and on their A Current Affair program she was shown in a controversial episode climbing the rock.

 Beginning in May 2019, Hanson was a regular contributor on Channel Nine's Today show.
 She was removed from the role in July 2020 after describing people who lived in Melbourne public housing as drug addicts who couldn't speak English.

 Following the 2019 federal election, One Nation obtained $2.8 million in electoral expenses from the Australian Electoral Commission.
 Later, the Commission required One Nation to repay $165,442 as money that had not been spent or not spent for electoral purposes.
 In addition, it is reported: "Hanson has personally agreed to an enforceable undertaking.
 And the party must in future make sure all invoices are in Hanson’s name, the party’s name or the name of a party officer.
 And make sure that all invoices match payment receipts, credit card or bank statements."

 In June 2021, following media reports that the proposed national curriculum was "preoccupied with the oppression, discrimination and struggles of Indigenous Australians", the Australian Senate approved a motion tabled by Hanson calling on the federal government to reject Critical race theory CRT, despite it not being included in the curriculum.

 Second Senate term (2022–present)

 In July 2022, the Senate opened with the Lord's Prayer and a Acknowledgement of Country, as normal.
 The ceremony includes the words: "[the Parliament] recognises the Ngunnawal and Ngambri peoples as the traditional custodians of the Canberra meetings, and pays respects to elders past, present and emerging."
 Despite having sat through the ceremony many times before, this time Hanson stormed out of the chamber, yelling "No I don't, and I never will!"

-Hanson later stated that her opposition was to a motion that the Aboriginal Flag and Torres Strait Islander Flag, which are both official flags of Australia, should be raised inside the Senate chamber alongside the Australian Flag.
+Hanson later stated that her opposition was to a motion that the Aboriginal flag and Torres Strait Islander flag, which are both official flags of Australia, should be raised inside the Senate chamber alongside the Australian flag.

-In September 2022, Hanson tweeted that Greens senator Mehreen Faruqi should "piss off back to Pakistan".
-This came after Faruqi was slammed over an "appalling" tweet about the Queen.

-Racism allegations
+In 2023, Hanson criticised NSW One Nation leader Mark Latham's homophobic tweet in response to openly gay fellow politician Alex Greenwich, and called for him to apologise.